Required disclosures

 Our commitment to your privacy

-Our practice is dedicated to maintaining the privacy of your personal health information as part of the providing professional care.
+Our practice is dedicated to maintaining the privacy of your personal health information as part of providing professional care.
 We are also required by law to keep your information private.
 These laws are complicated, but we must give you this important information.
 Please talk to your counselor about any questions or problems.

 How we use and disclose your protected health information with your consent